 Almadraba bluefin tuna Festival throughout Cadiz

-The gastronomical festival of Almadraba bluefin tuna in Cadiz is a unique experience.
+The gastronomical Almadraba bluefin tuna festival in Cadiz is a unique experience.
 They take place between May and June of each year.
 If you’re in one of the coastal villages of Cadiz province, you will see the excitement first-hand.
 But many people may ask – why is tuna so important that it warrants a month-long festival?

 The Importance of bluefin tuna